 The people from Ireland, Scotland, and the surrounding lands brought their love of music, dance, and whiskey.
 The close knit family clans became part of the culture of the Appalachians.
 People depended on nearby family and neighbors to help survive in the isolated settlements.
 The rich variety of Appalachian bluegrass, old time, country, and gospel music has roots in the Celtic traditions.
 The local dance style of clogging is similar to Irish and Scottish step dancing.
 It's also no coincidence that one of the world's top selling whiskies comes from Tennessee.

 Scottish, Irish, and Celtic culture in general are enjoying renewed interest in Appalachia.
 For many years Highland Games have been held at Grandfather Mountain in nearby North Carolina.
-Music fills the air in September when the Sycamore Shoals Celtic Festival is held in Elizabethton.
-This event has been growing and showcases talented musicians both local and distant in an intimate small town setting.
-Several clans make an appearance along with an interesting mix of other Celtic people.
+Music fills the air when Celtic Festivals are held nearby.
+Events showcase talented musicians both local and distant in intimate settings.
+Athletes and several clans make an appearance along with an interesting mix of other Celtic people.
 Here's a video clip from a past year.

 A few links to people involved in the Celtic/Scottish/Irish culture of the local area: